5 Financial Steps To Take After Getting A Raise

 If you plan on spending this extra money, just make sure that it’s within your means—don’t fall victim to lifestyle creep.

 Inherently, you may be a saver by nature.
-While it’s important to set goals, you may not have a specific goal for these additional savings.
-By investing additional cash flow in a well-diversified portfolio, you can help to create an even larger raise for yourself at some point down the line.
-For example, using a taxable investment account will give you more flexibility as to how and when these savings can be used.
+While it’s important to set goals, you may not have a specific goal for these additional savings—and that’s ok.
+By investing additional cash flow in a well-diversified portfolio, you give that money a chance to grow and be put to good use at some point down the line.
+Using a taxable investment account for a general investing goal, for example, will give you more flexibility relative to retirement investment accounts as to how and when these savings can be used.